nolanhergert/TVScheduleHistory/README.md

 # TVShows
-A fast way to discover what times shows were on T.V. in the past!
-Something my dad's generation would like, but is obviously unnecessary with the internet!
+A fast way to browse what times shows were on T.V. in the past!
+  * Note: It only has a limited lifetime of use, since it's unnecessary with the internet and cheap mass storage!